Back to Blog

 • Session metrics:

-• Win rate by role position
+• Win rate by role and position

 • The Champion Pool Problem